-WordPress has something called widgets which let you put chunks of information in your sidebar or other places on your site very easily.
-Widgets are similar to Blogger’s Gadgets.
+WordPress widgets allow you to put chunks of information in your sidebar or other places on your site very easily.
+They are similar to Blogger’s Gadgets.

-There are all kinds of widgets, many of which depend on your theme, but here is a basic explanation.
+There are all kinds of widgets.
+Here is a basic explanation.

 Can’t see the video?
 Watch it here.

-Your widgets are items that go in your blog’s sidebars or footers or other places too.
-Sidebar widgets are probably the most common.
+Your widgets are items that go in your blog’s sidebars or footers or other places in your theme.
+Sidebar widgets are the most common.
 To manage your widgets:

 - Return to your blog and refresh.
 It should be there!

-Tip: If you’d like to remove a widget from your site, but think you might want to use it at a later time and don’t want to have to build it again, simply drag it from the left side of your screen to the “Inactive Widgets” section at the bottom of your screen.
+- If you’d like to remove a widget from your site, but think you might want to use it at a later time, simply drag it into the “Inactive Widgets” section at the bottom of your widgets screen in the Dashboard.

 - The number and types of widgets available will depend on your WordPress theme.
 Here’s how to choose a theme and the one I use.